Bad Breath in Children

 Dry mouth.
 Saliva helps to cleanse the mouth.
-When your child’s mouth is not producing enough saliva, dry mouth occur, which contributes to a less than pleasant breath.
+When your child’s mouth is not producing enough saliva dry mouth occurs.
+This contributes to a less than pleasant breath.

 Mouth breathing.
-When a child breathes through his mouth, it prevents saliva from washing away bacteria, which promotes bad breath.
-This is most likely to occur when your child struggles to breathe through their nose (e.g. during a cold or while sleeping/snoring).
+When a child breathes through his mouth, it prevents saliva from washing away bacteria.
+This will promote bad breath.
+It is most likely to occur when your child struggles to breathe through their nose (e.g. during a cold or while sleeping/snoring).

-Bacteria on the Tongue.
+Bacteria on the tongue.
 It may seem like a weird habit to get into but brushing your tongue can eliminate bad breath.
-Most odour lives on the tongue so if it builds up, your breath won’t smell fresh, even after brushing teeth.
+Most odour lives on the tongue.
+If it builds up, your breath won’t smell fresh, even after brushing teeth.